- Learning and Teaching

 - BS Osaka University

-Noriyuki Inoue, Ph.D. specializes in educational psychology and cognitive-developmental approaches to learning and professional development.
+Noriyuki Inoue, Ph.D. specializes in educational psychology and educational research methodology.
 At the University of San Diego, he teaches psychological foundation of education, cognition and learning, human development, psychology of mathematical thinking, and research method courses to undergraduate and graduate students.